Easy Weeknight Spaghetti

 2. Sauté the vegetables:

-In a large pot, heat the olive oil over medium heat.
+In a large pot or Dutch oven, heat the olive oil over medium heat.
 Add the diced onion and any optional veggies like mushrooms, bell peppers, or tomatoes.
 Cook for 3–5 minutes until soft and fragrant.

 3. Brown the meat: